slai/rds-logs-archiver/README.md

 1. Create the S3 bucket to archive the log files to.
 You may want to add a retention policy to purge logs after a period of time.

 2. Create a ZIP file with `rds_logs_archiver.py` in it.
 It must be named `rds_logs_archiver.py` and must live in the root of the ZIP file.
-If it isn't, Lambda won't be able to find the code and run it.
+If it isn't, Lambda won't be able to find the code and run it. `zip lambda_code.zip rds_logs_archiver.py` should do the trick.

 3. Upload the ZIP file to an S3 bucket so Lambda can use it.
 It can be the same as the bucket the log files will be archived to.